mrjaksauce/CoherenceForLlama/README.md

 cmake . -DLLAMA_COHERENCE_TRACE=ON
 make
 `
 By default (flag off), none of the coherence-tracing code is included or executed, ensuring no performance impact or memory overhead on standard runs.
-When compiled with -`DLLAMA_COHERENCE_TRACE`, the llama.cpp binary will support additional options to configure and collect phase coherence data.
+When compiled with `-DLLAMA_COHERENCE_TRACE`, the llama.cpp binary will support additional options to configure and collect phase coherence data.
 This design is upstream-friendly – when the flag is disabled, the code is essentially a no-op (compiling to nothing) so it won’t affect existing functionality or speed.
 All tracing hooks are guarded with `#ifdef LLAMA_COHERENCE_TRACE` so they vanish completely in a normal build.
 Developers can thus merge this feature without worrying about regressions in core inference performance.

 # Runtime Configuration (coh_trace_cfg)